 - Excellent colorfastness property to the textile

-- This allows creating a yarn of multiple colors to give a melange look in the fabric
+- This allows the creation of a yarn of multiple colors to give a melange look to the fabric

 - Uniform distribution of the dyestuff

 This is the costliest method of dyeing.
-The reason is that the dyeing is done prior to manufacturing of the yarn, which will incur some wastage of the fibers, depending on the quality of the yarn required for further processing.
+The reason is that the dyeing is done prior to manufacturing the yarn, which will incur some wastage of the fibers, depending on the quality of the yarn required for further processing.

 Techniques for the Yarn Stage

 The yarns are loosely arranged in a hank or skein form over a ring in a large container.
 This is then immersed in the dyebath to get the desired colors on the yarn.
-This is suitable for yarns which cannot be too stretched or compressed like wool.
+This is suitable for yarns that cannot be too stretched or compressed like wool.

 In this technique, the yarn is wound on yarn carriers in packages in the spinning stage.
 The packages could be in the form of cones, cheeses, tubes etc. They are then arranged on perforated frames.
 The dye solution is then penetrated through the packages in a continuous movement to get the desired color.